microsoft/winget-cli/doc/windows/package-manager/winget/index.md

 The **winget** tool is open source software available on GitHub in the repo [https://github.com/microsoft/winget-cli/](https://github.com/microsoft/winget-cli/).
 The source for building the client is located in the [src folder](https://github.com/microsoft/winget-cli/tree/master/src).

-The source for **winget** is contained in a Visual Studio C++ solution.
+The source for **winget** is contained in a Visual Studio solution.
 To build the solution correctly, install the latest [Visual Studio with the C++ workload](https://visualstudio.microsoft.com/downloads/).

 We encourage you to contribute to the **winget** source on GitHub.
 You must first agree to and sign the Microsoft CLA.